 For transfers below $9500 SGD, TransferWise proves to be an excellent option for Singapore to Europe money transfers especially since they have a great footprint in Europe.

 For those larger transfers from Singapore, OFX’s fee structure and service works out really well (and they’re regulated in Singapore as well).

-Now, for those larger transfers, OFX is hard to beat due to its dedication to the US which means they have phone support from North America if you need it.
+For larger transfers, OFX is hard to beat due to its dedication to the US which means they have phone support from North America if you need it.
 They are also regulated in almost every State and Singapore for extra assurance.

 For SGD-USD transfers, TransferWise wins the day again for smaller transfers, while OFX is your best bet for amounts over $7000 USD/9500 SGD as they are regulated and have physical offices in both countries all helping to ensure excellent fees and a smooth transfers.